martinjhnhadley/EMLO-Visualisations/2016/YoungLives/Ethiopia/YoungLives_Ethiopia_Education/App_Description.md

 Between the cohorts, enrolment rates did not change, the highest grade completed increased slightly but there was worrying evidence with fewer children able to answer similar maths questions in the younger cohort than the older cohort were.

-For further information, refer to the report on <a href='http://www.younglives.org.uk/content/education-and-learning-preliminary-findings-round-4-ethiopia' target='_blank'>Young Lives website</a>.
+For further information, refer to the report on the <a href='http://www.younglives.org.uk/content/education-and-learning-preliminary-findings-round-4-ethiopia' target='_blank'>Young Lives website</a>.